cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 A pseudorandom generator (PRG) is a deterministic function whose outputs are longer than its inputs.
-When the input is chosen uniformly at random, this induces a certain distribution over the possible output.
+When the input is chosen uniformly at random, this induces a certain distribution over the possible outputs.
 The output distribution is pseudorandom if it is indistinguishable from the uniform distribution.

 The `PRG`s used in this document have a simpler form, with fixed output lengths:

 - `Nout`: The length in bytes of an output from this PRG.
+Where it is necessary to distinguish it from the output length of other components (such as the `KDF`), it is written `PRG.Nout`.
 - `PRG(seed) -> output`: Produce a byte string of length `Nout` from an input byte string `seed`.